wp-plugins/si-contact-form/readme.txt

 = Can I provide a translation? =

 Of course!
 It will be very gratefully received.
+Use PoEdit, it makes translation easy.
 Please read [Translating WordPress](http://codex.wordpress.org/Translating_WordPress "Translating WordPress") first for background information on translating.
 Then obtain the latest [.pot file](http://svn.wp-plugins.org/si-captcha-for-wordpress/trunk/si-captcha.pot ".pot file") and translate it.
 * There are some strings with a space in front or end -- please make sure you remember the space!
 * When you have a translation ready, please send the .po and .mo files to wp-translation at 642weather dot com.
 * If you have any questions, feel free to email me also.
 Thanks!

+= Is it possible to merge the translation files I sent to you with the ones of the newest version? =

+If you use PoEdit to translate, it is easy to translate for a new version.
+You can open your current .po file, then select from the PoEdit menu: "Catalog" > "Update from POT file".
+Now all you have to change are the new language strings.

 == Changelog ==